Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Results and Discussions

-Figure 4(c) describes the I-V characteristics for four different nanowire devices till the \textit{break point}.
+Room temperature current-voltage (I-V) characteristics were measured up to $\pm 0.5V$ (see the upper inset of Figure 3(a)).
+Nonlinear I-V characteristics were attributed due to the Schottky barrier formed at the nanowire and Cr/Au junctions.
+Figure 3(b) describes the I-V characteristics for six different nanowire devices till the \textit{break point}.
 The distribution of the height and width of the nanowires considered for this study were in between 30-60 nm and 200-400 nm, respectively.
-The observed breakdown voltages vary in the range between 0.4 to 2.6 volt with a maximum current ($I_{max}$) 12 mA (see Figure 4(c)).
+The observed breakdown voltages vary in the range between 0.4 to 2.6 volt with a maximum current ($I_{max}$) 12 mA (see Figure 3(b)).
 Consequently, the current density ($J_b$) of a nanowire of typical dimension (30nm$\times$200nm) is calculated to be 200 $MA/cm^2$.
 Noticeably, this is two order-of-magnitude higher than that for copper, and one-order-of-magnitude higher than quasi-1D vdW system $TaSe_3$ \cite{Breakdown1,Breakdown2}.
 It can be speculated from a very high current density that inside a single PdBr$_\mathrm{2}$ nanowire,there are comparatively less localized points of higher resistance, so less grain boundaries, impurities, or defects compared to the reported ones.
 Importantly, capping the nanowires with insulating hexagonal boron nitride (h-BN) in a 1D-2D heterostructure \citep{thermalconductivityhBN1, thermalconductivityhBN2} or polymers (\textit{e.g.}PMMA) in polymer-vdW hybrid\cite{PMMA} may act as a protective layer of the nanowire to prevent its oxidation, and the device can achieve even higher breakdown current density.